by Ian Kluft

 - Don't fly drones near the airport.
 Drones are a collision hazard for airplanes and helicopters.
 Portland International Airport has Class C airspace out to 5 miles away.
 Air Traffic Control Tower permission is required to fly drones at or near the airport.
 See the FAA's Unmanned Aircraft Systems (UAS) info page.

 - Don't loiter in places lined up with the runways.
 Even though aircraft accidents are extremely rare, those are the places they would be most likely.
 Stay on the side of statistics and don't hang around for extended periods there.
-Those are considered clear areas for safety reasons - if anything happens, nobody should be there.
+Those are considered "clear areas" for safety reasons - if anything happens, nobody should be hanging around there.

-- If you see an aircraft accident, the control tower probably knows about it.
+- If you see an aircraft accident, the control tower probably knows about it if it's on the airfield.
 Though if it occurred off-airport or you have reason to doubt the tower was able to see it, call 911 to report it.
 Photos or video should be made available to the NTSB for any investigation.

 Planespotters have excellent access at PDX.
 We should not take that for granted.
 Let's encourage each other to work together to make sure we don't lose our privileges.
 At all airports, planespotters need to try to be an ally of the airport's security.
 If not, we could see new restrictions on our access.
-So it's important to be well behaved and help set a good example for others.
+So it's important to be well behaved, help set a good example for others and educate or discourage anyone who sets a bad example.

 When planespotting in the airport parking structures, assume you're in view of cameras at all times.
-Whether being watched live or on footage reviewed later, make it obvious you are there to see airplanes.
+Whether being watched live or on footage reviewed later, make it obvious from your behavior that you are there to see airplanes.
 Allow some room from parked vehicles as best you can.
-Don't show interest in them, except for your own if you drove there.
+Don't show interest in parkedvehicles, except for your own if you drove there.

 If approached by the Portland Airport Police (part of the Port of Portland) or other law enforcement, be cooperative and friendly.
 If asked, tell them what you're doing.
 Comply with any instructions they give you, keeping in mind they may have info they can't disclose at the time.
 As public safety and emergency responders, we all need what they do.
 All of us need to sustain a community relationship that planespotters are their allies.